indratanusaha/indratanusaha.github.io/_posts/2025-11-01-my-blog-post.md

 Despair & numbing ourselves to it won't lead us anywhere.
 What if the numbness induced by extreme despair is another perverse manifestation of last-stage capitalism, where even despair becomes a product?
 Is this already not happening?
 What do therapists & psychologists (mainstream) exist for, if not to normalize people to numbness & desensitization?

 Refer to this quote from Erich Fromm (The Sane Society), "Many psychiatrists and psychologists refuse to entertain the idea that society as a whole may be lacking in sanity.
 They hold that the problem of mental health in a society is only that of the number of 'unadjusted' individuals, and not of a possible unadjustment of the culture itself." & go down the rabbit hole of research for reaching truth.
 Then sit with the emotional discomfort.
 Feel it fully.
 Don't look for an escape.

-Because the internal flame that burns within you now may be the only light left for the world.
+The internal flame that burns within you now may be the only light left for you & the world.